 Development and support of cloud-based software is core to Ballard Chalmers’ business and has been since 1998 with the move to browser based software systems.
 Our pioneering work included online enterprise business systems developed for the likes of GE, Hitachi, Hewlett-Packard, and many more.
 This expertise continues today with a focus on the Microsoft Cloud and supporting all aspects of migrating enterprise business systems to the cloud.
 Our specialisation is the design, development and integration of custom enterprise software systems and we have done this for hundreds of companies.
+Additionally we provide consultation and IT team augmentation to beleaguered IT departments.
 Contact us for more information.

 By Drew Robb, Contributor

 Drew Robb is a freelance editor and writer, specialising in the Information Technology sector.